DFE-Digital/teaching-vacancies-design-history/app/posts/2021-06-01-service-snapshot.md

 title: Teaching Vacancies as of June 2021
 description: A snapshot of the service.
 date: 2021-06-01
+tags:
+  - general_updates
 ---

 A complete snapshot of the Teaching Vacancies service as it looked at the beginning of June 2021.

 {% from "screenshots/macro.njk" import appScreenshots with context %}